Driving test ‘show me, tell me’ questions: top tips

 3. Tell me how you make sure your head restraint is correctly adjusted so it provides the best protection in the event of a crash.

 Answer: The head restraint should be adjusted so that the rigid part of the head restraint is at least as high as your eye or top of your ears, and as close to the back of your head as is comfortable.
+This should be completed before setting off.
 Some restraints might not be adjustable, however.

 4. Tell me how you’d check the tyres to ensure that they have sufficient tread depth and that their general condition is safe to use on the road.